 Making a budget by yourself is already a task that is mind numbing, tedious, and overall just hard to follow through on.
-We all make money to spend money.
-I mean if we didn’t, what would be the point of trying to earn money at all?
+We all make money to spend money, maybe invest it if we’re lucky.
+I mean if we didn’t want to spend money, what would be the point of trying to earn money at all?

 Whether you like it or not, the world turns based on the almighty dollar.
 It has the ability to launch countries into prosperity, and bring among them epidemic crisis (think of the 08 recession).
 You need to be able to hold on to your money during the best of times to make sure that money is there to help you during the worst of times.
 And, whether you like to admit it or not, depending on your age you will go through multiple recessions over the remainder of your lifetime.

 I know I’m in Canada, but here are some numbers from Investopedia on the United States.
 There have been 33 recessions since 1854, which means the United States has a “recession” every five years.
 Now, not all of them will hold the same level of severity, but you get my point.
 There will be a time in your life where you may lose your job, see the value of your home fall, or even your wage cut.

 Now, combine all this and you are tasked with the absolutely necessity to build a budget.
 For a single person, it’s not really that hard.

 However, what happens when you find that someone, have a joint bank account and have to make uniform decisions?
 Well, it can be easier or harder, depending on who you are with.

 Individuals who have been budgeters seem to for some reason throw it all out the window when they meet someone, get married and decide to combine their funds.
 Personally, I am not one who even does this now, and I have been with my significant other for over 7 years.
 We hold separate finances, and simply talk among ourselves and decide who is paying what, to the point where it evens out.